About the Spelfabet website

 3. To make the Spelfabet literacy-teaching materials publicly available, and publicise Spelfabet’s assessment, therapy and professional development services.
 Income from these make it possible to maintain this website.

-Much of what’s on the market labelled “phonics” is poorly designed, and shows a weak understanding of the sounds and spellings of English, and how children learn.
+Many mainstream phonics materials are poorly designed, and show a weak understanding of the sounds and spellings of English, and how we learn.
 Many of the high-quality synthetic phonics materials available are too “teddy-bearish” for use with older learners, because they’re designed for five and six-year-olds.

-I devised the Spelfabet materials because I needed materials to use with older children and teenagers which were affordable, phonetically accurate, easy for aides and parents to use, progressing in tiny, errorless-learning steps and with Australian English grammar, vocabulary and spelling.
-I also wanted something easy to carry on a USB stick, so that I could quickly print, laminate and bind materials at school.
-Materials are pdf downloads from this website’s shop.
+Alison first devised the Spelfabet materials because she needed materials to use with older children and teenagers which were affordable, phonetically accurate, easy for aides and parents to use, progressing in tiny, errorless-learning steps and with Australian English grammar, vocabulary and spelling.
+She also wanted something easy to carry on a USB stick for printing, laminating and binding at school.
+Most materials are pdf downloads from this website’s shop.

-I’d love to hear your feedback, suggestions or questions on my materials or website.
-Any researchers who’d like to subject my materials to scientifically rigorous testing would have my full and enthusiastic support.
+Independent researchers who’d like to subject Spelfabet materials to the blowtorch of scientifically rigorous testing would have our full and enthusiastic support.